coldenate/citationista/README.md

 > lovingly organized by how confident I think it's possible do complete 🫡

 -   [ ] Export Rem Sources to BibTeX, RIS, or generate APA/MLA/etc citations.
+-   [ ] Import your **Zotero** papers and sync them with RemNote.
     -   [ ] Advanced tagging system for sources.
+    -   [ ] Create References from these syncs.
     -   [ ] Compatibility with RemNote Reader
--   [ ] Import your **Zotero** papers and sync them with RemNote.
 -   [ ] Enhanced integration with third-party reference managers.
 -   [ ] Support for RemNote Real Time Collaboration
 -   [ ] Support for RemNote AI